osqp/osqp/docs/codegen/matlab.rst

 .. function:: update_P(Px, Px_idx, Px_n)
+   :noindex:

    Update nonzero entries of the quadratic cost matrix.

    :param ndarray Px: Values of entries to be updated
    :param ndarray Px_idx: Indices of entries to be updated.
 Pass :code:`[]` if
                          all the indices are to be updated
    :param int Px_n: Number of entries to be updated.
 Used only if Px_idx is not
                    :code:`[]`.

 .. function:: update_A(Ax, Ax_idx, Ax_n)
+   :noindex:

    Update nonzero entries of the constraint matrix.

    :param ndarray Ax: Values of entries to be updated
    :param ndarray Ax_idx: Indices of entries to be updated.
 Pass :code:`[]` if
                          all the indices are to be updated
    :param int Ax_n: Number of entries to be updated.
 Used only if Ax_idx is not
                    :code:`[]`.

-.. function:: update_A(Ax, Ax_idx, Ax_n)
+.. function:: update_P_A(Px, Px_idx, Px_n, Ax, Ax_idx, Ax_n)
+   :noindex:

    Update nonzero entries of the quadratic cost and constraint matrices.

    :param ndarray Px: Values of entries to be updated
    :param ndarray Px_idx: Indices of entries to be updated.
 Pass :code:`[]` if
                          all the indices are to be updated
    :param int Px_n: Number of entries to be updated.
 Used only if Px_idx is not
                    :code:`[]`.
    :param ndarray Ax: Values of entries to be updated
    :param ndarray Ax_idx: Indices of entries to be updated.
 Pass :code:`[]` if
                          all the indices are to be updated
    :param int Ax_n: Number of entries to be updated.
 Used only if Ax_idx is not
                    :code:`[]`.